 Still, wondering what to see in Iceland?
 Whale watching is a popular thing to do in Iceland.
 Many visitors will venture right out from Reykjavik, but one of the best places to spot whales is off the coast of Northern Iceland.

-The capital of the North and second-largest city, Akureyri, makes for a great base to explore the Northern Coastline.
+The capital of the North and second-largest city, Akureyri, makes for a great base to explore the Northern Coastline, as well as Husavik!
 The best time to spot whales is from May to September.

 Take a Quick Dip in Seljavallalaug

 Another Iceland must-see is Seljavallalaug.
 Seljavallalaug is the oldest pool in Iceland, and it’s set in a gorgeous valley.
-You need to take a short drive down a bad gravel road to reach the pool and then hike for 20 minutes.
+You need to take a short drive down a bad gravel road to reach the pool and then hike for 20 minutes, but it’s a very easy hike.

 The pool isn’t much for swimming, with abandoned changing facilities, chilly water, and poor water circulation.
 Since it’s a bit cold in the winter, this is actually one of the best things to do in Iceland in July.
 Bring your camera with you – it’s very picturesque.